mertbozkurt/ClosestCoordinates/README.md

 ### Output

-* outputTemp.txt file shows 2 points which have shortest distance to each other.
+* outputTemp.txt file shows only 2 points which have shortest distance to each other.
 * Results are ordered according to line number in input.txt

 ## Authors